BREAKING: Armed bandits hit jerk stand; believed to be linked to other shooting incident

-Police believe two men who robbed a Red Bay jerk stand and discharged a firearm Saturday (2 September) are the same individuals involved in an assault earlier in the night in which shots were also fired.
+Police believe two men who robbed a Red Bay jerk stand and discharged a firearm Saturday (2 September) are linked to an assault earlier in the night in which shots were also fired.

 No one was shot in either incident but a man did receive injuries to his face in the first incident, according to police.